 Anyone can learn how to brew Homemade Kombucha.
 It's easy, healthy and super affordable.
 A sweet and tangy Kombucha recipe that you can enjoy fizzy the traditional way.
 Full of nutrients, health benefits and probiotics.

-Ever wonder how to make Kombucha?
+Ever wonder how to make homemade Kombucha?
 This Kombucha recipe is a delicious fermented black tea beverage, which many people drink for the immune boosting health benefits it provides.
 So easy to make at home, enjoyed by the whole family.
 There's no other food flavor reference I can think of when trying Kombucha for the first time.
 It's basically just a probiotic tea, which is good for you.
 It's easier to make than you think!

 Where did Kombucha come from?

-The Russian have enjoyed its medicinal benefits for years, until the hipsters figured out it's goodness out here.
+The Russians have enjoyed its medicinal benefits for years, until the hipsters figured out it's goodness out here.
 Kombucha is thought to have originated from North Eastern China, and is commonly enjoyed across Russia and Eastern Europe.
 In Russian it's called Чайный гриб (Chayniy grib) which literally translates to Mushroom Tea.

-The mushroom part comes from the SCOBY which is actually an acronym for "symbiotic culture of bacteria and yeast."
+The mushroom part comes from the SCOBY which is actually an acronym for "Symbiotic Culture Of Bacteria and Yeast."
 This is the key ingredient to start your fermentation.
 You can get your SCOBY and starter tea from a friend who brews Kombucha at home, or from your local health food store.
 It's similar to the 'mother' found in Apple Cider Vinegar.

 Does homemade Kombucha contain alcohol?
 Yes, but usually less than 1% which is a byproduct of the fermentation process.
 I always use black teas or green teas, and have even used black decaffeinated tea to make Kombucha.
-Avoid teas with oil in them, such as Earl Grey.

 Does Kombucha have probiotics?